 - Pentostatin, cyclophosphamide, and rituximab (called PCR)

-The choice of treatment often depends on the patient's age, general health, and the interest in and availability of clinical trials.
-Other drugs, including alvocidib (sometimes called flavopiridol), and lenalidomide (Revlimid), are being looked at as a treatment for CLL.
+The choice of treatment often depends on the patient’s age, general health, and the interest in and availability of clinical trials.
+Clinical trials evaluating other experimental drugs, including alvocidib (flavopiridol), lenalidomide (Revlimid), and ABT-199 are described in Latest Research .

 Learn more about chemotherapy and preparing for treatment .
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases .